 Identity Theft Protection

-The elderly are a primary target for identity thieves and scammers for a number of reasons.
-For starters, many seniors aren’t as tech savvy as younger generations, making them vulnerable to online predators in particular.
-However, seniors also tend to be more trusting which also makes them more likely to fall for door-to-door and phone scams such as credit card fraud, robotic voice recording callers, prize schemes, health care scams, charity scams and other scenarios.
+Older adults are a primary target for identity thieves and scammers for a number of reasons.
+For starters, some seniors aren’t as tech-savvy as younger generations, making them vulnerable to online predators in particular.
+However, seniors also tend to be more trusting which also makes them more likely to fall for door-to-door and phone scams such as credit card fraud, robotic voice recording callers, prize schemes, health care scams, charity scams, and other scenarios.
 It is amazing how little personal information it takes to open credit accounts, obtain payday loans, and commit other acts of fraud.

 Did You Know: Older adults are popular targets for several types of scams.
 Visit our guide on common scams that target seniors so you can learn how to protect yourself.